-Fortunately, there are now several acceptable options when it comes to global, Tier 1 CDN providers.
-Plus, the migration path to a multi-vendor CDN environment is well travelled, well understood, and can be quick and painless if you follow the trail blazed by those who have made the transition successfully.
-The two basic types of CDNs, those that own their own networks (such as Tier-1 network operators like Lumen) and those that don't ("PurePlay" CDNs), should also be taken into account.
+Fortunately, there are now several acceptable options when it comes to global, tier-1 CDN providers.
+Plus, the migration path to a multi-vendor CDN environment is well travelled, well understood, and can be headache free if you follow the trail blazed by those who have made the transition successfully.
+The two basic types of CDNs, those that own their own networks (such as tier-1 network operators like Lumen) and those that don't ("pure play" CDNs), should also be taken into account.
 It is often good to have one of each in the mix, as their strengths tend to complement rather than duplicate each other.